11 Best Places You Can Change Your Coins for Cash For Free

 Where can I convert coins to cash for free?

 For account holders, several banks and credit unions provide free coin to cash conversion services.
-Your change will be simply thrown into a sorting device, and once the change has been processed, you will be given cash.
+Your change will be thrown into a sorting device, and once the change has been processed, you will be given cash.
 For a modest cost, several institutions provide this function.

 How do I get rid of coins?